-Terminal degree: the highest degree in a field: example, M. Arch (architecture) and MFA (master of fine arts).
+Terminal master's degree: a master's degree that is considered the highest degree in a field: example, M. Arch (in architecture) and MFA (master of fine arts in art or theater).

-I 1 Full-Time Part-Time Total I 1 a) Total number of instructional faculty 579 292 I1 b) Total number who are members of minority groups 96 I 1 C) Total number who are women 250 159 I 1 d) Total number who are men 329 133 I1 e) Total number who are nonresident aliens (international) 20 f) Total number with doctorate, or other terminal degree I 1 540 g) Total number whose highest degree is a master's but not a terminal I 1 master's 33 I 1 h) Total number whose highest degree is a bachelor's 5 i) Total number whose highest degree is unknown or other (Note: I1 IJ Items f, g, h, and i must sum up to item a.)
-1 i) Total number in stand-alone graduate/ professional programs in I 1 17 which faculty teach virtually only graduate-level students 65 65
+I-1.
+Full-Time Part-Time Total Α Total number of instructional faculty 625 261 В Total number who are members of minority groups 127 С Total number who are women 344 145 D Total number who are men 281 116 Е Total number who are nonresident aliens (international) 28 F Total number with doctorate, or other terminal degree 582 G Total number whose highest degree is a master's but not a terminal master's 33 Total number whose highest degree is a bachelor's 8 Total number whose highest degree is unknown or other (Note: Items $\mathbf{f}, \mathbf{g}, \mathbf{h}$, and \mathbf{i} must sum up to item \mathbf{a} .)
+2 J Total number in stand-alone graduate/professional programs in which faculty teach virtually only graduate-level students 67 58

-I2 Student to Faculty Ratio
+I-2.
+Student to Faculty Ratio

-Report the Fall 2017 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
-In the ratio calculations, exclude both faculty and students in stand-alone graduate or professional programs such as medicine, law, veterinary, dentistry, social work, business, or public health in which faculty teach virtually only graduate-level students.
-Do not count undergraduate or graduate student teaching assistants as faculty.
+Report the Fall 2020 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
+In the ratio calculations, exclude both faculty and students in stand-alone graduate or professional programs such as medicine, law, veterinary, dentistry, social work, business, or public health in which faculty teach virtually only graduate level

+• Do not count undergraduate or graduate student teaching assistants as faculty.

-12 Fall 2017 Student to Faculty ratio 10.6 to 1 (based on students and faculty).
+Fall 2020 Student to Faculty ratio 11 to 1 (based on students and faculty).

-13 Undergraduate Class Size
+I-3.
+Undergraduate Class Size

-In the table below, please use the following definitions to report information about the size of classes and class sections offered in the Fall 2017 term.
+In the table below, please use the following definitions to report information about the size of classes and class sections offered in the Fall 2020 term.